FTLam11/fronk-tolks/elixir-intro.md

 Today we will explore these topics:

 1. Background of Erlang and Elixir
-2. Functional programming (FP) vs OOP
+2. Functional programming (FP) and OOP
 3. Immutability and concurrency
-4. How recursion serves as the backbone of Elixir
+4. How Elixir uses recursion
 5. Preview Elixir concurrency

 ---